TuneTracker Connect

 Step 3

-Open your Applications folder (click your desktop, then choose Go → Applications from the menu at the top of the screen).
+Open your Applications folder (click your desktop, then choose Go → Applications from the menu bar).
 Find RustDesk in the list and double-click to open it.

 Step 4

 macOS won't let any program control your computer remotely unless you give it permission.
-You only have to do this once.
-The good news: RustDesk will guide you through it — you don't have to go hunting through System Settings on your own.
+You only have to do this once, and RustDesk walks you through it — you don't have to go hunting through System Settings on your own.

-After RustDesk reopens, the Permissions panel will now ask for the next permission.
+After RustDesk reopens, the Permissions panel will ask for the next permission — Accessibility.
+Repeat the same steps: click Configure, open System Settings, flip the switch, quit and reopen if prompted.

 Step 5

-So we can connect when you call without you having to read us a code each time, we use a permanent password that only TuneTracker knows.
+This lets us connect when you call for support without you having to read us a code each time.
+You'll set a password that only you and TuneTracker know.

 Step 6

-Send us this number two ways — whichever you prefer:
+Send us this number — whichever way you prefer:

 That's the only piece of information we need.
 We'll save it on our end and use it any time you call for help.